valyrian24052/Gyan-Setu/README.md

 This repository is organized into two main branches:

 - `main` (current branch): Contains project documentation, architecture descriptions, and planning materials
-- `phase-1-chatbot`: Implementation of Phase 1 - the chatbot-based teacher training system (formerly `gh-pages`)
+- `phase-1-chatbot`: Implementation of Phase 1 - the chatbot-based teacher training system.

 Future phases (voice interactions and VR experiences) will be developed in new branches as the project progresses.